Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 • DOT-approved tires

-• Compliant muffler
+• A compliant muffler

 Title, Registration, and Insurance

-Inspection and Plates
+Inspection and License Plates

 Where You Can Ride